Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-7r2YUHrQyB8.md

 ---
-title: "Q&A: Will we have to redo Pipe systems with the new Update?"
+title: "October 6th, 2020 Livestream Q&A: Will we have to redo Pipe systems with the new Update?"
 date: "2020-10-06"
 layout: transcript
 topics: